Get a better night's sleep

 Understanding the basics

-Obstructive sleep apnea (OSA) is the most common type of sleep apnea.
-This type of sleep apnea occurs when the soft tissues of your throat and palate sag into your airway, blocking proper respiration and breathing.
-For most people, these interruptions in breathing occur for between 2-10 seconds at a time, but they can be even longer.
+Obstructive sleep apnea (OSA) is the most well known sleep disorder.
+It occurs when soft tissues of your throat and palate sag into your airway, blocking proper respiration and breathing.
+For most people, these interruptions in breathing occur between 2-10 seconds at a time, but they can be even longer.

 what to look for